utsanjan/Tsunami-Bomber/README.md

 ## 💣 Features

-- Over 20 integrated messaging and calling APIs included within api.py
+- Over 20 integrated messaging and calling APIs included within the Script
-- Unlimited (with abuse protection) and super-fast bombing with multithreading
+- Unlimited and super-fast bombing with support for abuse protection in it
 - Possibility of international API support in future updates of this script
 - Actively supports Indian mobile numbers and will get updates and bug-fixes
 - Made for free and open-source usage, in case of any query feel free to contact